-Think of a baby or young child who comes down with colds, earaches, or other everyday illnesses often.
+Think of a baby or young child who comes down with colds, earaches, or other everyday illnesses often and babies who are breast feed continue to get antibodies from their mother while they are making their own..
 Their immune system is creating a "bank" of antibodies as they are exposed to illnesses for the first time, enabling them to fight off future invaders.

 Vaccines work in much the same way.
 They turn on your immune system by introducing your body to a tiny amount of a virus (usually a killed or weakened one).
-Your body makes antibodies in response that protects against threats like measles, whooping cough, flu, or meningitis.Then, when you come in contact with that virus in your everyday life, your immune system kicks in so that you don’t get sick.
+Your body makes antibodies in response that protects against threats like measles, whooping cough, flu, or meningitis.Then, when you come in contact with that virus in your everyday life, your immune system is already primed to kick in so that you don’t get sick.

 5. It Can Change Over Time

 Your immune system can become less effective as you get older.
 That can make you more likely to get sick or get infections.
-It can also make you more likely to get an autoimmune disease, like rheumatoid arthritis, or even some kinds of cancer.
+You are also more susceptable to infections as you age or if you have a weakened immune system.

 The classic things that keep your heart, brain, bones, and the rest of you well are also good for your immune system: